azuredevcollege/trainingdays/day6/challenges/challenge4.md

 Updating files: 100% (1396/1396), done.
 ```

 Repo has been cloned.
-It's time to enter the ```/trainingdays/day6/apps/first_docker_image```. cd to that folder and list all the files.
+It's time to jump to the ```/trainingdays/day6/apps/first_docker_image``` folder. cd to that folder and list all the files.

 Type: